• Skip to primary navigation

 Baingan bharta

-If you are in India and someone tells you “Bharta bana dunga”, you probably should run for your life.
+If you are in India and someone tells you, “Bharta bana dunga,” you should probably run for your life.
 The word bharta means beating to a pulp.
-In the case of this recipe, it is the eggplant that is being beaten to a pulp to make this delicious tasting Bhaingan bharta.
+In this recipe, the eggplant is beaten to a pulp to make this delicious-tasting Bhaingan bharta.

 How to make baingan bharta?

-This simple vegan eggplant recipe involves roasting eggplants or brinjal either over gas or oven.
-The skin is then peeled off and the flesh is cooked in an onion-tomato gravy seasoned with spices.
+This simple vegan eggplant recipe involves roasting eggplants or brinjal over gas or in the oven.
+The skin is then peeled off, and the flesh is cooked in an onion-tomato gravy seasoned with spices.

 Roasted eggplants emitting smoke